-What types of protein structures are shared by many proteins?
+Which parts of protein structures are always the same, shared by all proteins?

-Activity 1 - Building a polypeptide - modeling the work of a ribosome
+Activity 1 - Building a polypeptide - modelling the work of a ribosome

 Follow the instruction in the Building models of protein structure worksheet to build a range of polypeptides just as a ribosome might do.
 Answer the questions about protein structure on the sheet.

 Activity 2: Building a complex protein in the Foldit game

 Watch this six minute introduction to a growing online gaming community solving 3D puzzles and helping biological problems.

 Conserved sequences of DNA are pieces of the DNA sequence which are found in more than one species.
 These sequences are sometimes coding regions and produce chains of amino acids which form common structures in proteins.
 Conserved sequences are also found in non coding DNA, that used to be called 'junk DNA'.
 If lots of species have the same sequence of DNA it is very likely to have an important function.
 One function is thought to be the control of gene expression.